Competitions & awards

 There are fantastic youth films being produced in Cinekid’s homebase of the Netherlands.
 Cinekid selects the best films – aimed at children aged 14 years and below and their families – made since the last edition of Cinekid Festival.
 The expert jury then decides who takes home the Cinekid Lion and a cash prize.
 Children attending the festival can also vote for their favourite films after each screening – they decide which entry deserves a Cinekid Lion.

-The winner of the Best Youth Film Competition is decided by a jury of film lovers between 12 and 14 years old, who judge a selection of youth films from the festival programme.
-The winner receives the CJP Youth Jury Award and a Cinekid Lion, and the director receives a cash prize.
+The winner of the Youth Jury Competition is decided by a jury of film lovers between 12 and 14 years old, who judge a selection of youth films from the festival programme.
+The winner receives the Youth Jury Award and a Cinekid Lion, and the director receives a cash prize.

 Game Award